Distributing Your Finished Windows Game

 The following software packages must be installed on the player's computer in order for your game to run.

-Tip You can verify that your game was built with the XNA Framework 4.0 by loading your project in XNA Game Studio, and then by clicking the project node in Solution Explorer.
+Tip You can verify that your game was built with the XNA Framework 3.0 by loading your project in XNA Game Studio, and clicking the project node in Solution Explorer.
 The XNA Framework Version property is visible in the property pane.

 The following files from the DirectX 9.0c Redistributable.

-These files are installed automatically as part of the XNA Framework Redistributable install package for XNA Game Studio 4.0.
-You do not need to perform a separate install step when you create games with this version of XNA Game Studio.
+These files are installed automatically as part of the XNA Framework Redistributable install package for XNA Game Studio 3.0.
+You don't need to follow a separate install step when you create games with that version of XNA Game Studio.